 It is Ninon de Lenclos letter writer and French woman of letters, author of Letters from Ninon de Lenclos to the Marquis de Sévigné.

 Queen of the Parisian salons, this courtesan was famous for her independent spirit and her great generosity.
-It shone in Le Marais with its famous “five to nine” where the Parisian intellectual elite flocked every day.
+She beamed in Le Marais with its famous “five to nine” where the Parisian intellectual elite flocked every day.

 It was her father Henri de Lenclos, a libertine and cultured gentleman from Tours who gave her, against the advice of her mother, a complete education, far from that provided to girls of the time.
 At the age of twelve, Ninon lost this loyal support.
 Compromised in an affair of adultery followed by a duel in which his opponent was killed, his father had to flee.
 Dueling being prohibited, the king seized his property.